lunarbase-ai/lunarbase-ai.github.io/docs/quickstart.md

 The command above will make Lunarflow accessible at http://localhost:8080.
 To change the address or port number configure them in --CONFIG INSTRUCTIONS HERE--.

-### Lunarverse
+### Lunarcore

-Lunarverse represents the backend logic of the Lunar AI expert platform.
-It includes core functionalities, orchestration engine (based on [Prefect](https://www.prefect.io/)) and the component library.
+Lunarcore represents the backend logic of the Lunar AI expert platform.
+It includes core functionalities, orchestration engine (based on [Prefect](https://www.prefect.io/)).

 #### Installation and configuration